Asquera/elasticsearch-workshop-book/src/introduction/tools.md

 ## Cerebro

 Another useful tool to check the state of Elasticsearch is [Cerebro](https://github.com/lmenezes/cerebro) (the successor to **head** and **kopf**).
-It provides a web interface to see the cluster state, Elasticsearch instances, indexes.
-It also provides some basic management capabilities, for example to set aliases, create / restore snapshots.
-One of the views is a basic query interface.
+It provides a web interface to see the cluster state, Elasticsearch instances, indexes and more.
+It also provides some basic management capabilities, for example to set aliases or create / restore snapshots.
+One of the views is a basic REST interface.

-The repository [Asquera/elasticsearch-docker](https://github.com/Asquera/elasticsearch-docker) also contains a Cerebro container to start.
+The repository [Asquera/elasticsearch-docker](https://github.com/Asquera/elasticsearch-docker) also contains a Cerebro container for use.
 In case you have checked out the repository and are using the setup with **Docker** and **Docker-Compose** Cerebro can be started with:

 ✅ Start Cerebro in a separate shell alongside Elasticsearch